Energy poverty: Solutions

+A general suggestion is to incentivize the building of infrastructure, such as electrification, by harnessing potential sources of energy in energy poor countries to mine Bitcoin.

 Regional analysis

 Energy poverty is a complex issue that is sensitive to the nuances of the culture, time, and space of a region.
 Thus, the terms "Global North" and "Global South" are generalizations and not always sufficient to describe the nuances of energy poverty, although there are broad trends in how energy poverty is experienced and mitigated between the Global North and South.